 The gardens on London’s South Bank opened on the occasion of Queen Elizabeth’s golden jubilee on the throne.
 Since then, they have grown noticeably, and in preparation for the Diamond Jubilee and the London Olympics, they have been reconstructed into a full-fledged park.

 Visitors can enjoy a magical view of the Thames while sitting between the plantings of trees and flower beds.
 If you’re bringing your little ones, don’t worry!
 The garden also has a separate playground for children.
-You can get a bird’s eye view of it by climbing up on the wheel nearby.
+You can get a bird’s eye view by climbing up on the wheel nearby.

 Jubilee Gardens is always open, and you can get there from almost any part of the city, as there are five metro stations: Waterloo, Embankment, Charing Cross, Blackfriars, and Westminster.
 The address is 122 Belvedere Rd, South Bank, London.